All About Mink

 Mink

-There are two different types of minks, the American mink and the European mink.
-A third species of mink is called the sea mink, but they sadly went extinct in the 1860s.
+There are two different types of minks: the American mink and the European mink.
+A third species is called the sea mink, but it sadly went extinct in the 1860s.
 Minks are very small, discreet, and often nocturnal.
-Minks are related to otters, polecats, weasels, and ferrets because of their small narrow bodies, pointed snouts, claws, and soft fur.
+Because of their small, narrow bodies, pointed snouts, claws, and soft fur, minks are related to otters, polecats, weasels, and ferrets.
 This article is solely revolved around and all about the adorable semiaquatic minks, aside from distinguishing between minks and otters.

 Do Minks Live in the Water?

-Minks do not live in water, but they are rarely found away from a water source.
+Minks do not live in water but are rarely found away from a water source.
 They usually make their homes around the shore of a water source such as a lake, pond, stream, or river.
-Minks make their dens, or homes, by digging holes near trees, make homes in the roots of trees, or simply living in hollowed-out logs.
+Minks make their dens or homes by digging holes near trees and living in tree roots or hollowed-out logs.

-Whether the mink makes his home by digging or by finding a hollowed-out log, it usually takes grass, leaves, or even fur that has come from the mink’s prey to make the home or den more comfortable.
-Although minks rarely stay in the same place for too long, they constantly change their homes’ location.
+Whether the mink makes its home by digging or finding a hollowed-out log, it usually takes grass, leaves, or even fur from its prey to make the home or den more comfortable.
+Minks rarely stay in the same place for too long, and they constantly change their homes’ location.

 Is That a Mink or an Otter?